miragecraft/keymason/README.md

 ### Selectable

-Add the `.seletable` class to an outer wrapper enable key highlighting on hover, can be used to build user interface.
+Add the `.selectable` class to an outer wrapper enable key highlighting on hover, can be used to build user interface.

 ### Blueprint